shwcl/ETL-pipeline_DSL-customer-accounts/README.md

 # Data Engineering Project
-** Development of ETL pipeline that generated a report on customers upgraded to Fibre Internet service and still have active DSL Internet service **
+This project implemented a an ETL pipeline to produce a report on customers upgraded to Fibre Internet service and still have active DSL Internet service **
 <br> </br>

 BACKGROUND